 As always there will be a signing tent situated in the main arena near the Ronnie James Dio Stage.
 Here you can meet your favourite bands and hopefully secure that all important signature or photo.
 However do bare in mind that priority to the signing tent is given to the Rock Society members and serpents Lair VIP campers so we can’t guarantee everyone that queues will get to see the bands but we will certainly try.

 The CHARGE AND STORE unit is situated at the entrance to the main arena.
-There will be a fee of £5 for a 2 hour mains charge or you can keep your phone with you by hiring a portable charger for £5 + a £10 refundable deposit.
+There will be a fee of £5 for a full 2 hour phone mains charge or you can keep your phone with you by hiring a portable charger for £5 + £10 refundable deposit.

 FILMING AT THE FESTIVAL

 Bloodstock will have a film crew on site for the full weekend and has the right to film the event including the public for subsequent international television, radio, online and mobile distribution and the use of screen and television footage for promotional purposes.

 Catton Park is located close to the towns, Burton on Trent, Lichfield, Swadlincote and Tamworth.
 Each town is approximately 6 - 8 miles from the festival site.

 If you don’t wish to use the campsite then we suggest staying in one of these towns.
 The towns have many B&B’s Guest Houses and Hotels.
 If you are not driving then you can take advantage of the shuttle bus service from Lichfield railway station that will bring you to and from the festival site on Thursday.
 Friday and Monday - the shuttle bus service is not in operation on Saturday or Sunday, so you will need to book a taxi to and from the festival site on these days unless you drive.
 Please see Travel Info page for shuttle Bus times.

 Other places to look for accommodation can be found HERE .